mjambon/blog/src/2017-07-02-linear-response-decomposition/index.md

 ## Outline

-Informally, the solution consists in maintaining for each action a number that indicates the expected effect of this action after some delay.
+Informally, the solution consists in maintaining for each action a number that represents the expected effect of this action after some delay.
 Multiple actions take place, each with an expected effect which is a contribution to the signal at some future instant $t$.
 The expected value of the signal is the sum of the contributions at